ETSU Archaeological Field School SUMMER 2016 (this page is under construction)

 2009 Field School video by Jeffrey W. Navel (click on image above to see it - takes a minute or two to load)

 Enrollment is open to students from any university, although priority may be given to ETSU students.
 No one will be admitted for enrollment without completely filling out and agreeing to the terms of this application form.
-Applications are to be accompanied by a $50.00 materials fee for each student.
-Forms are due no later than April 30, 2013.
+Applications are to be accompanied by a $50.00 materials fee.
+Forms are due no later than December 1, 2015.
 Students who submit applications after this date may be placed on a waiting/alternate list.
-Enrollment is limited to 10 students for 2013, and is open only to students taking the course for credit - no audit students or volunteers will be accepted.
+Enrollment is limited to 15 students for the winter 2015/16, and is open only to students taking the course for credit - no audit students will be accepted.
+Volunteers may be accepted.
+Contact Jay Franklin personally if you wish to volunteer.
 Download application form.

 Student comments from previous field seasons